cheind/pure-torch-ngp/README.md

 based on pure PyTorch functionality.

 Currently, the tasks of learning Neural Radiance Fields and approximating Gigapixel images are available.
-The image below shows three novel viewpoints of a Lego model.
-The underlying NeRF model was trained on a synthetic dataset for about 2 mins using a _NVIDIA GeForce 3090 Ti_.
+The image below shows three novel viewpoints of a synthetic Lego model.
+The underlying NeRF model was trained on 100 images for about 2 mins using a NVIDIA GeForce 3090 Ti.

 ![](etc/lego_val.png?raw=true)

 ## NeRF Features

--   Support for multi-level hash encodings using a hybrid dense/sparse approach
+-   Multi-Level hash encodings using a hybrid dense/sparse approach
--   Support for loading `transforms.json` scene file format
--   Support for alpha channels in RGBA input images
--   Support for training with dynamic noise backgrounds to encourage zero density learning
+-   Training with dynamic noise backgrounds to encourage zero density learning for scenes with transparency
--   Added functionality to render scene setup
--   Added functionality to render novel viewpoints
+-   Occupancy grid acceleration structure to speed up ray marching
+-   Generation of `Alpha`, `RGB` and `Depth` maps
--   Added volume rasterization and export
+-   Model export, volume rasterization and scene setup rendering
--   Added (unfinished) script to raytrace exported volume

-## Blender Features
+## Blender Synth Gen Features

+This repository comes with Scripts to facilitate the generation of synthetic scenes through Blender.
+In particular the scripts perform the following tasks

 -   Automatically generate camera views for scene
 -   Export scene to `transforms.json` for NeRF training